 Favorite time of year: fall (and second is spring)

-Favorite thing to wear: blue jeans (Levi's 514), sweaters, t-shirts, sneakers
+Favorite thing to wear: blue jeans, sweaters, t-shirts, sneakers

 Favorite food: barbeque (but he's picky about it) and Italian food and quiche and dark chocolate and chicken salad and olives and almonds and...

-Favorite place to write: At home in my office.
+Favorite place to write: In my office at Thistle Hill.
 In a coffee shop.